Nicotine for Long COVID update December 21, 2024:

 4. Evaluation of Treatment Effects:

-All patients signed an informed consent form for the off-label use of ketotifen and provided written permission for the use of anonymized clinical data for evaluation and publication.
+All patients signed an informed consent form for the off-label use of ketotifen and provided written permission to use anonymized clinical data for evaluation and publication.

 Outcomes were self-reported by patients using the PGIC scale with the following scores: